ShelterApp/AddResources/README.md

 # ShelterApp
 ``````
-Shelter App Inc., is an all volunteer non-profit organization whose mission is to connect homeless and low-income families to services.
+Shelter App Inc., is an all volunteer non-profit organization whose mission is to help homeless and low-income families connect to services using web and mobile app.
 ``````
 ## Getting Started: This repo is created to Add resources by web crawling on below open data platforms